Code Generators

 Widget Generator

-The conversion generator creates the scaffolding for a new COSMOS Widget for use in Telemetry Viewer Screens.
+The widget generator creates the scaffolding for a new COSMOS Widget for use in Telemetry Viewer Screens.
 For more information see the Custom Widget guide.
 It must operate inside an existing COSMOS plugin and requires a widget name.
+Widgets are JavaScript-only, so a --ruby/--python flag is not required and will be ignored if supplied.
 For example:

 openc3-cosmos-gse % openc3.sh cli generate widget